OPPORTIUNITIES

 Jaikrishna Indraji was a senior botanist who produced the first ecologically informed monographs on the fora and fauna of the Banni landscape in the late nineteenth century.
 The Jaikrishna Indraji Thaker Research Opportunity, supports researchers who wish to work in the Banni landscape.
 The socio-ecological system of Banni offers numerous possibilities of conducting research on subjects ranging over a broad spectrum including grassland ecology, environmental science, economics, history and social-anthropology.
 In addition, the research centre in Hodka provides logistic support that includes accommodation, basic equipment, travel and field assistance.

-In our 4th year, we are inviting applications from researchers from diverse disciplines – such as botany, environmental education, conservation, zoology, economics, development studies, social work, cultural studies, and related backgrounds - can apply for field-based research on the following questions:
+In our 5th year, we are inviting applications from researchers from diverse disciplines – such as botany, environmental education, conservation, zoology, economics, development studies, social work, cultural studies, and related backgrounds - can apply for field-based research on the following questions:

--For Banni grasslands,
+For Banni grasslands,

 Funding &